Valionka/MySimpleTweets/README.md

  * [X] Profile view includes that user's timeline
 * [X] User can [infinitely paginate](http://guides.codepath.com/android/Endless-Scrolling-with-AdapterViews-and-RecyclerView) any of these timelines (home, mentions, user) by scrolling to the bottom

+The following **additional** features are implemented:

+* [X] After a tweet the user will be taken to the home timeline even if he was on the mentions timeline and his tweet will be displayed on top
+* [X] Pull to refresh

 The following **optional** features are implemented:

 * [ ] User can view following / followers list through the profile